-To use this guide you either click on the section headings on the left-hand side or go forward through the whole guide by clicking on the section headings at the bottom of each page.
+To use this guide you either click on the section headings on the right-hand side or go forward through the whole guide by clicking on the section headings at the bottom of each page.

 If you would like to print the whole guide please click on ‘printer friendly version’ at the bottom of this page.
 If you want to print a section of this guide, go to the section and click on the ‘printer friendly version’ at the bottom of that page.